hregmi77/SquiggleMilli/README.md

 ## SquiggleMilli: Approximating SAR Imaging on Mobile Millimeter-Wave Devices
 This repository contains limited code and data from the journal SquiggleMilli.
-In SquiggleMilli, we approximate SAR imaging in hand-held devices using a commerical-off-the-self (COTS) device and improve resolution using conditional Generative Adversarial Networks.
+In SquiggleMilli, we approximate SAR imaging in hand-held devices using a commercial-off-the-self (COTS) device and improve resolution using conditional Generative Adversarial Networks.

 ![squiggle_idea](https://github.com/hregmi77/SquiggleMilli/assets/85701013/eead9eb0-71ef-477a-a53a-860c537ab988)

 ### Dataset and Code
 Download the folder from the link below.
-The folder inside contains separate direcotry for millimeter-wave related code in MATLAB and deep learning implementation in python.
-Each directory includes ```Instructions.pdf``` that describes how to use visualize data and run the code.
+The folder inside contains a separate directory for millimeter-wave-related code in MATLAB and deep learning implementation in Python.
+Each directory includes ```Instructions.pdf```describing how to visualize data and run the code.
 Link: https://www.dropbox.com/sh/vwhbyz860a9gxfw/AABZ8EoE6G8P28Es5i-YLjrUa?dl=0

 ## Citation